 What is pregnancy discrimination in the workplace?

-What is maternity discrimination?
+What is maternity discrimination in the workplace?

-An employee on maternity leave is protected by pregnancy and maternity discrimination law until the end of the leave.
+An employee on maternity leave is protected by pregnancy and maternity discrimination law until the end of their leave.
 Any unlawful discrimination suffered after that would still be classed as illegal, but this would be sex discrimination.

 Examples of pregnancy and maternity discrimination in the workplace